 In the Galton Watson case where ${\offdistr}_{i,n} = {\offdistr}_{0,n}$, this problem has been first considered by Feller~\cite{Feller51:0} and later by Lamperti~\cite{Lamperti67:0, Lamperti67:2}, and was solved by Grimvall~\cite{Grimvall74:0}.
 In this case, the assumptions that we make for our main result are equivalent to Grimvall's necessary and sufficient ones.
 Moreover, in this case, the structure of the possible limit processes, called continuous state branching processes (CSBP) and first considered by Ji{\v r}ina~\cite{Jirina58:0}, is well understood thanks to a random time-change transformation exhibited by Lamperti~\cite{Lamperti67:1}, and sometimes called Lamperti transformation.

 In the case of varying environment, results are to our knowledge much scarcer and the main results seem to be due to Kurtz~\cite{Kurtz78:0} and Borovkov~\cite{Borovkov02:0}, to which our main theorem will be compared in details in Section~\ref{sub:comparison}.
 The two main points are that: (1) on the upside, we extend these results to the case of offspring distributions with (possibly) infinite variance; (2) on the downside, we assume that a certain function has locally finite variation.
-This finite variation assumption may seem restrictive, but it is important to note that it is \emph{intrinsic to our approach}: if it does not hold, fundamentally different techniques than the ones we developed are needed in order to characterize accumulation points of the sequence $(X_n, n \geq 1)$ (see the discussion in Section~\ref{sub:comparison}). \\
+This finite variation assumption may seem restrictive, but it is \emph{intrinsic to our approach}: if it does not hold, fundamentally different techniques than the ones we present here are needed in order to characterize accumulation points of the sequence $(X_n, n \geq 1)$, see the discussion in Section~\ref{sub:comparison}. \\

 In the case ${\offdistr}_{i,n} = {\offdistr}_{0,n}$ of constant environment, an elegant way to study the asymptotic behavior of a sequence of rescaled Galton Watson processes is to extend the Lamperti transformation at the discrete level and leverage results on the convergence of random walks and on the continuity of random time-change maps, see for instance Ethier and Kurtz~\cite[Chapter~$9$]{Ethier86:0} or, in the continuous-time setting, Helland~\cite{Helland78:0}.
-Nonetheless, this approach breaks down when offspring distributions vary from one generation to the other (see the discussion at the end of Section~\ref{sub:comparison}).
+Nonetheless, this approach breaks down when offspring distributions vary from one generation to the other, as we discuss in Section~\ref{sub:comparison}.

 When offspring distributions vary but have finite variance, the authors in~\cite{Borovkov02:0, Kurtz78:0} express their limit process as a simple transformation of Feller diffusion, the only CSBP with continuous sample paths.
 This allows them to leverage results for continuous diffusion processes.
 Kurtz~\cite{Kurtz78:0} for instance uses semigroup techniques developed in~\cite{Kurtz75:0}.
 However, these techniques become significantly more demanding in the infinite variance case considered here, where one needs to consider diffusion processes with jumps.